 Exchanges and internships

-This year you can apply for optional study abroad to one of our exchange partner design programmes in universities in Europe and North America.
+This year you can apply for optional study abroad.
+We have exchange partner design programmes at universities in Europe and North America.

-Whether on exchange study or undertaking industry-led design projects at ECA, you will continue to build your design portfolio.
+Whether on exchange study in Semester 2 or undertaking industry-led design projects at ECA, you will continue to build your design portfolio.